osu-mist/id-images-api/readme.md

 ## Docker

-To build a Docker image using the included Dockerfile, use Gradle build:
+To build a Docker image using the included Dockerfile, use Gradle:

-    $ gradle build
+    $ gradle buildDockerImage

 Run the Docker Image on localhost